vanling/docs/configuration/flows/operations.md

 ![Webhook / Request URL](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/webhook-20220603A.webp)

-This Operation makes a request to another URL.
+This operation makes a request to another URL.

 - **Method** — Choose to make a GET, POST, PATCH, DELETE, or other type of request.
 - **URL** — Define the URL to send the request to.